nerodrakar/PAREPY/statistical_concepts_distributions.md

 {: .label .label-Blue}

 <p align = "justify">
-The Weibull distribution (Figure 2.8), also referred to as the Type III extreme value distribution, is well suited for describing the weakest link phenomena, or a situation where there are competing flaws contributing to failure.
+The Weibull distribution (<a href="fig4"> Figure 4</a>), also referred to as the Type III extreme value distribution, is well suited for describing the weakest link phenomena, or a situation where there are competing flaws contributing to failure.
 It is often used to describe fatigue, fracture of brittle materials, and strength in composites.
 The distribution of wind speeds at a given location on Earth can also be described with this distribution.
-The probability density function is
+The probability density function is defined by <a href="eq7"> Equation 7</a>
 </p>

 <table style = "width:100%">
     <tr>
         <td style="width: 90%;">\[ f_{X}(x)=\frac{\alpha x^{\alpha-1}}\beta^{\alpha}\exp\left [ - \left (\frac{x}{\beta} \right )^{\alpha} \right ] \]</td>
-        <td style="width: 10%;"><p align = "right" id = "eq3">(3)</p></td>
+        <td style="width: 10%;"><p align = "right" id = "eq7">(7)</p></td>
     </tr>
 </table>